 Of all the places that I have visited, the landscape of Iceland is definitely one of the most unforgettable – it is just so unique and incredibly diverse.
 The island has volcanoes, glacier, fjords, lava, and black sand beaches… You see a lot more and a lot more different from anywhere else in the world on just a small, small island in the Atlantic.

-The island becomes actively alive in the summer – most public transportation service and sightseeing tour only operates from June to September.
+The island becomes actively alive in the summer – most public transportation service and sightseeing tour only operate from June to September.
 It would be a better idea to visit the island during summer time to make the most of the daylight.
-Somehow I think human body is like the ocean (mostly water after all), and the body works like tidal waves.
-In July, the sun doesn’t go down until midnight on Iceland and so my body didn’t feel like going to bed so early.
-On the contrary, when I was in Finland during February – times were shortened as if I have only few hours a day!
+Somehow I think the human body is like the ocean (mostly water after all), and the body works like tidal waves.
+In July, the sun doesn’t go down until midnight in Iceland and so my body didn’t feel like going to bed so early.
+On the contrary, when I was in Finland during February – times were shortened as if I have only a few hours a day!

-Jokulsarlon is located on the edge of the Breiðamerkurjökull glacier – it is an ancient glacier on the Iceland and the warm period from the 1920s to 1965 caused the glacier to retreat rapidly, and that’s how the lagoon was formed and grew bigger and bigger.
+Anyway, I was visiting this amazing island during summer time and we joined a local tour with “Extreme Iceland” – AH35 14-hour tour to the South Coast & Jökulsárlón Glacial Lagoon.
+We got on the coach bus in Reykjavik early morning and finally arrived Jokulsarlon lagoon before lunch after seeing the spectacular Skógafoss!
+Jokulsarlon is located on the edge of the Breiðamerkurjökull glacier – it is an ancient glacier on Iceland and the warm period from the 1920s to 1965 caused the glacier to retreat rapidly, and that’s how the lagoon was formed and grew bigger and bigger.
 Large blocks of ice broke off from the glacier and they stayed within the lagoon as icebergs.

-Only on the bus the view was quite something.
+Only on the bus, the view was quite something.
 It was summer and we were on shore, so it was not freezing cold although we were at the glacier.
 Jokulsarlon is not the biggest glacier in Europe (Although Iceland is the home of the biggest glacier in Europe) – but it is very well-known and a popular traveler’s spot.
-The package tour included a boat trip in the lagoon, and one by one we hopped on to the amphibious vehicles and headed out to the water!
+The package tour included a boat trip in the lagoon and one by one we hopped on to the amphibious vehicles and headed out to the water!

 It was a little bit crowded on the boat but we could still move around and take millions of photos of the unique and stunning view.
-More, the guide on the boat picked up a thousand-year old ice block from the lagoon and the everyone could taste it ~ 😛 But then, of course, it is pure water and practically tasteless.
-I bet it is one the most “ancient” food I have put in my mouth in my entire life. 🙂
+More, the guide on the boat picked up a thousand-year-old ice block from the lagoon and the everyone could taste it ~ 😛 But then, of course, it is pure water and practically tasteless.
+I bet it is one of the most “ancient” food I have put in my mouth in my entire life. 🙂